 The numbers for caregivers isn’t the only compelling reason to raise awareness for wounded warriors.
 A 2017 survey conducted by the Wounded Warrior Project estimates that for veterans with injuries, nine out of ten wounded warriors had at least three medical issues.

 Those 2017 Wounded Warrior Project survey results also revealed that four of the most commonly self-reported issues for wounded service members included:

 - Sleep problems – 75.0%

 - Back, neck, or shoulder problems – 72.6%

 The same report says that in 2016 and 2017, well over 25% of all wounded warriors require aid and attendance by another person due to the service member’s medical issues.
 A minimum of 25% of these veterans need more than 40 hours of such care each week.

 A Wounded Warrior Program for Every Branch of Military Service

-The need to address care issues for wounded service members is large enough that all four branches of service (Army, Air Force, Marine Corps, and Navy) have their own wounded warrior programs.
+The need to address care issues for wounded service members is large enough that all six branches of service (Army, Air Force, Coast Guard, Marine Corps, Navy, and Space Force) have their own wounded warrior programs.
 The Navy program includes the Coast Guard.
 The programs are:

 - Army Wounded Warrior / Warrior Care And Transition